 Franz Lamplmair (European Commission) and Rob Roggeband (P&G), co-chairs of the EPAA

-Launched in November 2005 with the support of European Commissioner Verheugen and Potocnik, the EPAA began operations in 2006.
-It completed a first mandate of five years until end of 2010.
+Launched in November 2005 with the support of European Commissioners Verheugen and Potocnik, the EPAA began operations in 2006.
+It completed a first mandate of 5 years by the end of 2010.

-Due to the encouraging results of the projects undertaken by the EPAA, it has been decided to renew the mandate for another 5 year term.
-Priorities of this second mandate include Integrated Testing Strategies (lead theme 2011), International Collaboration on 3Rs (lead theme 2012-2013).
+Due to the encouraging results of the EPAA's projects, the mandate has been renewed for 5-year terms since.
+Priorities of the second mandate included integrated testing strategies (lead theme 2011), and international collaboration on 3Rs (lead theme 2012-2013).

 The vision of EPAA is the replacement, reduction and refinement (3Rs) of animal use for meeting regulatory requirements through better and more predictive science.

 The EPAA vision and mission paper (340 kB)